 The easiest way to become an authority is to start building credibility around the subject by writing articles on a blog.

-Start by doing some keyword research to determine what people are actually searching for (on search engines) in regard to the topic you are looking to discuss, and the level of competition for each of those terms.
+Start by doing some keyword research to determine what people are actually searching for (on search engines) regarding the topic you are looking to discuss, and the level of competition for each of those terms.

 It is best to target keywords that are relatively lower in competition, with a high volume of searches per month.

-Sometimes it’s hard to find these terms, but usually, there are a few that can be found for each industry.
+Sometimes it’s hard to find these terms, based on the competitive nature of your industry.
+However, there are a few that can be found for each industry.

 Create a list of 10 article titles based on the keyword research and start making some key points and writing out the rest of the content!

 Building backlinks and references is another great way to build credibility as an industry expert, which can generate a higher level of demand for your services.